RVshare.com

 • Mileage: 213 miles

-• Fun Fact: Minneapolis sports announcer Halsey Hall was the first person known to use the expression “Holy Cow!” while announcing a baseball game.
+• Fun fact: Minneapolis sports announcer Halsey Hall was the first person known to use the expression “Holy Cow!” while announcing a baseball game.

-Top RV Rentals in Milwaukee, Wisconsin
+Top RV Rentals Near Milwaukee, Wisconsin

-Nearby National Parks
+National Parks

 Indiana Sand Dunes National Park